Cirrhosis Nursing Care Plan

 Diagnostic evaluations are essential for confirming the diagnosis of cirrhosis and assessing the severity of liver damage.
 This often involves blood tests to measure liver function, including liver enzymes, bilirubin levels, and clotting factors.

 Imaging studies such as ultrasound, CT scan, or MRI may be performed to visualize liver abnormalities, assess blood flow, and detect abdominal fluid accumulation (ascites).
-In some cases, a liver biopsy may be necessary to evaluate the extent of liver damage and determine the need for further management, such as liver transplant.
+In some cases, a liver biopsy may be necessary to evaluate the extent of liver damage and determine the need for further management, such as a liver transplant.

 Next steps after diagnosis